 4. “What is a Street Pastor?”
 A short answer is: “We are like good Samaritans taking care of people on the streets”, but not everyone nowadays know about the good Samaritan although they may have heard about the Samaritans organisation to help those with suicidal thoughts.
 So this can lead to a profitable conversation.

 5. “Which church are you from?”
 This is as common as the earlier questions and is a second-tier question once they realise that we are Christians.
 The answer to this is: “We are from various churches in town.”
-It is amazing to see how pleased people are to think that churches are acting together.
+It is amazing to see how pleased people are to discover that churches are acting together.
 At least, that is how they perceive it; it is really Christians acting together, rather than churches acting together.
 Would that each Christian congregation would learn how to help their community.

 6. “Which church do you attend?”
 This is an attempt to talk about ‘church’.
 It is better to deflect this with: “We don’t talk about church.
 We introduce people to Jesus.”